jvcanavarro/CG/README.md

 This repository contains the implementation of the algorithms presented during the discipline of computer graphics, taught in the computer science course.

-They were implemented using javascript and the [p5.js](https://p5js.org/) library.
+They were implemented using Javascript and the [p5.js](https://p5js.org/) library.
 Through an interactive grid, the user can select the desired algorithm and view its output.

 ## Extra Work